liquidinstruments/moku-examples/docs/starting-mim.md

 </code-group>

 ## Loading Instruments to Slots
+If using our packaged drivers, like for Python, then the loading and addressing of instruments in specific slots is taken care of by the library, simply request an instrument object from the `MultiInstrument` class as below rather than creating one directly.

 When interacting with an instrument directly from the REST API, the path to the instrument is prefixed with the slot in to which it has been put.
-For example, if you have Waveform Generators in both slots `1` and `2`, then you would use the paths `api/slot1/waveformgenerator/generate_waveform` and `api/slot2/waveformgenerator/generate_waveform` to configure waveforms on the individual instruments.
+For example, if you have Waveform Generators in both slots `1` and `2`, then generating waveforms from each of the two instruments would use the paths `/api/slot1/waveformgenerator/generate_waveform` and `/api/slot2/waveformgenerator/generate_waveform`.
 To trigger the load of an instrument to a slot, you just need to `GET` the instrument's base path, e.g. a `GET` to `http://<ip>/api/slot1/waveformgenerator` will trigger the load of a Waveform Generator instrument in to Slot 1.

-If using our packaged drivers, like for Python, then this implementation detail is hidden from you and you simply must request an instrument object from the `MultiInstrument` class rather than creating one directly.

 <code-group>